Klortho/ZBlocks/work.md

 # Next

+## npm tests

-* Keep tests working
+**Get tests working again:**

+* ✓utils.js
-* Changes to AC:
+* Xassertions.js - not going to test this independently
-    * (/)Get rid of `product`.
-There is no need for it.
-It's all `matrix`.
-    * (/)Does the root *have* to be the identity matrix?
-    * (/)Implement circularity - got an isLoop() flag in
-    * (x)The way matrix-jig works now: time as recorded by the AC doesn't have to really be wall-clock time.
-Allow for pause/continue, etc. That's not part of the AC class.

-New features and tests:

-* Change the test cases to make them simple to change by eyeball.

-* extendBy=multiply as the default
-* if relTime == 0, this AC replaces the last one in the chain, rather than adding on.
-* The root is identity by default, but isn't necessarily so.
+* ✓point.js
+* space.js - test `fromStops`
+* stage.js
-* isLoop
+* znap.js

-* Different ways to specify the matrix
+## Generic declarative matrix function format

+Need a simple way to describe, in a static data structure, basic arithmetical manipulations to matrices.

+For example, how would you specify, using static (no functions) data only, something like:

+* translate in direction ta with speed ts, staring at position tx0,ty0, and
+* rotate clockwise at speed rs, starting at angle ra0, and
+* scale at rate zs, starting at magnification z0
+* multiply all that with a constant skew
-* Chaining matrix methods
+* ...

-* Reimplement matrix-jig using AC.
-    * Actually do implement the isLoop flag

-# Znap block design
+The starting positions can be pulled out and made into constants:

+* xlate constant tx0,ty0
+* xlate direction=a, speed=s
+* rotate constant angle=ra0
+* rotate speed=rs
+* scale constant x0
+* scale rate=zs
+* skew constant

+## Harmonize my classes with the blocks I've designed

-Represent points as `point` objects.
+* Represent points as `point` objects.
 Try not to make any distinction between points and vectors -- use the same objects for both.

-These should all be able to take any of various forms:

-* position as point objects, thus x-y or r-angle

-Make pen up / pen state implicit.
-Have blocks for "move to" or "line to"

-# Where next?

-* It would not be easy to hook into the existing blocks -- so that means I need new blocks.
+* Add pen color transformations